Birding in Ecuador

 Charming Lodges (and working) cattle ranches serve as our accommodations, each with its own impressive and distinctive wildlife community.

 Brazil’s Atlantic Forest is truly a jewel of the Continent.
 Designated as a World Biosphere Reserve, it is a complex region of tropical and subtropical rainforest, tropical dry forest, tropical savanna, semi deciduous and mangrove forests.
 It extends along the Atlantic coast of Brazil from sea level up into montane forest at Serra do Mar.
 The Atlantic Forest currently spans over 4000 km2 along the coast of Brazil and is characterized by an enormous biodiversity.
 Long isolated from other major rainforest zones in South America, the Atlantic Forest has an extremely diverse and unique mix of vegetation and forest types inducing high specialization levels which make it a unique endemic hotspot.

-This short tour can be either an easy add-on to our Pantanal tour, or a superb week-long getaway for people who can only travel for short periods of time.
-The tour concentrates on two distinct regions.
 First, the moun- tains, that host a unique set of birds.
 You’ll stay at a lodge located close to Itatiaia National Park, with feeders and great birding on the grounds, and use it as a base to explore both the lower and upper elevations of this stunning National Park.
 Following, you’ll move lower to the Brazilian coast to the picturesque lowland rainforests around Ubatuba, which arguably has the easiest and finest lowland birding in all of Southeast Brazil along with some of the best hummingbird feeders at Sitio do Jonas, in Folhas Secas.